Alcopop: History

 In March 2018, Coca-Cola announced it would be launching an alcopop product for the first time, a chūhai beverage in Japan.

 Brands

 Brands of coolers are numerous and their alcoholic base vary greatly.
-Some notable brands include: VK Vodkakick, Smirnoff Ice, Mike's Hard Lemonade, Bacardi Breezer, Palm Bay, Skyy Blue, Jack Daniel's Hard Cola and, in the UK, WKD Original Vodka.
+Some notable brands include: VK, Smirnoff Ice, Mike's Hard Lemonade, Bacardi Breezer, Palm Bay, Skyy Blue, Jack Daniel's mixed with Coca-Cola and, in the UK, WKD Original Vodka.
 Garage is an alcopop produced by the Finnish brewery Sinebrychoff.

+Health concerns

+Alcohol-based sugar-sweetened beverages like alcopop are closely linked to episodic drinking in adolescents.

 Attempts to discourage

 Australia

 The Australian government increased the tax on these drinks under the 2008 budget to the same rate as spirits, volumetrically, in an effort to stop binge drinking.
 The tax was criticized by the opposition as a tax grab, and voted down in the Senate on March 18, 2009.
 Before its rejection, the tax had already raised at least A$290 million after April 2008.
 In April 2009, some Labor party MPs planned to resubmit the tax to the Senate, and it was finally approved in August 2009, increasing the tax on the drinks from $39.36 to $66.67 per litre of alcohol.
 A 2013 study concluded that the tax had no impact on binge drinking of the drinks by teenagers.